-On 26 February a unique panel of thought leaders including Nobel Laureates will meet at Tokyo International Forum to discuss challenges and opportunities in light of the new frontiers of human and artificial intelligence.
+On 26 February a unique panel of thought leaders including five Nobel Laureates will meet at Tokyo International Forum to discuss challenges and opportunities in light of the new frontiers of human and artificial intelligence.

 On 1 March 2015, the first 'Nobel Prize Dialogue' outside Sweden was held in Tokyo, focusing on the future of genetic science.
 The whole-day conference gathered scientists from around the world, including seven Nobel Laureates, in discussions on how advances in genetics have influenced science and society.